 You can also consider vitamin D supplements.
 “We don’t get enough vitamin D from the sunlight in the dreary winter months,” Dr. Konya says.

 For some people, winter’s grayness, lack of sun and short days wear on the psyche.
 “It’s the time of year people with seasonal affective disorder (SAD) find most challenging,” says psychologist Scott Bea, PsyD.

 In SAD, depression surfaces in late fall or early winter, fading by spring or early summer.

 Treatment involves purchasing a light that emits 10,000 lux.
 Thirty 30 minutes of light exposure per day — ideally in the morning — are enough to lift mood.
-“Light therapy is effective for about 70 percent of those who use it as prescribed,” says Dr. Bea.
+“Light therapy is effective for about 70% of those who use it as prescribed,” says Dr. Bea.

-Also, the reduced physical and social activity in winter can dampen anyone’s spirit.
+Also, not being able to be as active or not seeing your friends and family as often in winter can dampen anyone’s spirit.
 “We can all benefit from finding ways to keep our bodies moving and to liven up our social calendars,” says Dr. Bea.

 4. Colds and viruses